multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/stratum1.md

     sees an updated [catalog](../appendix/terminology.md#catalog) from one Stratum 1, but then tries to read corresponding data files from another that does not yet have the files.

     Instead, different Stratum 1 replica servers
-    should either be separate configured on the clients, or a pair can be configured as a high availability active/standby pair using the [`cvmfs-hastratum1`](https://github.com/cvmfs-contrib/cvmfs-hastratum1) package.
+    should either be separately configured on the clients, or a pair can be configured as a high availability active/standby pair using the [`cvmfs-hastratum1`](https://github.com/cvmfs-contrib/cvmfs-hastratum1) package.